 What is an Ironing Board?

 An ironing board is a portable, adjustable surface specifically designed to provide a stable, heat-resistant platform for ironing clothes.
 Its primary purpose is to hold garments flat and taut, allowing an iron to glide smoothly over the fabric to remove wrinkles and creases.
 While modern ironing boards often feature innovative designs and materials, their fundamental function remains rooted in centuries of garment pressing.
 The earliest forms of ironing surfaces date back to ancient China, but the adjustable, foldable metal ironing board we recognize today began to emerge in the late 19th and early 20th centuries, evolving to meet the demands of changing lifestyles and fabric technologies.
+For expert home laundry reviews on this site.

 Common Types of Ironing Boards